learn-teochew/learn-teochew.github.io/pages/questions.md

 tone of this particle will vary with speaker and context.
 See “Interrogative particles” below.

-Yes-no questions – A-NOT-A pattern
+Yes-no questions – V-NOT-V pattern
 ----------------------------------

-Mandarin primarily uses the A-NOT-A construction for yes-no questions:
+Mandarin primarily uses the V-NOT-V construction for yes-no questions:

 > Zhè zhī shǒujī **shìbùshì** nǐde?
 >